Now accepting Telehealth appointments. Schedule a virtual visit.

 What are the types of allergy testing?

-Nahla provides allergy testing to identify the source of your allergy symptoms so she can create an effective treatment plan.
+An allergy testing is needed to identify the source of your allergy symptoms so she can create an effective treatment plan.

 There are two types of allergy testing: skin testing and blood testing.